 - Google Drive: Google Drive allows you to keep all your projects in one place that can be accessed by designated team members.
 You can create docs, spreadsheets, and slides, as well as make live notes and suggestions.

-- Slack: Seeing as communication is more difficult when you’re not in an office, it’s essential to have software like Slack to make sure you and your team are on the same page.
+- Slack: communication is more difficult when you’re not in an office.
+Therefore, it’s essential to have software like Slack to make sure you and your team are on the same page.
 Slack is a chat platform that allows you to make threads for different projects and easily share Google Drive folders.

 - HelloSign: Working remotely makes it difficult to secure your documents and signatures.
 HelloSign was created to solve this problem.
 It’s incredibly useful for remote managers.